 Years of Experience

-Average pay is $59K annually for those with five to nine years of experience.
-The largest slice of the Swift Transportation Corporation workforce (40 percent) has been working for one to four years and earns, on average, $37K per year.
+For those with five to nine years of experience, average earnings amount to $59K annually.
+Broken down by tenure, the largest share of Swift Transportation Corporation employees (40 percent) have one to four years of experience and earn about $37K per year on average.

-Residents of Phoenix, Ariz. pick up paychecks that are higher than any other city — the median salary is $55K annually; other top-paying cities include Richmond, Va. (around $41K) and Memphis, Tenn. (approximately $41K).
-By state, Swift Transportation Corporation employees make the most in Texas, earning about $60K per year on average.
+Residents of Phoenix, Ariz. pick up paychecks that are higher than any other city — the median salary is $55K annually; other top-paying cities include Richmond, Va. ($41K) and Memphis, Tenn. (approximately $41K).
+Pay rates in the United States are highest in the state of Texas, where they average to around $60K per year.

 Certifications and Degrees